sjoshuam/misc_practice/README.md

 ## DESCRIPTION

-Holy moly, you are reading this??
-Wow, you are really digging deep in my repository, aren't you?
 Anyway, welcome to the furthest corner of my GitHub repository.
 Here is where I keep scripts with basic coding and vocabulary exercises, so that I can use them as easy reference when some bit of coding knowledge is slipping my mind.

 ## Vocabulary Todo